nikomatsakis/enimerosi/README.md

-# enimerosi
+# Welcome to enimerosi

-github notification manager (super megaduper experimental)
+This is an experimental project for managing github notifications.

+## Toolchain

+We manage our toolchain with [volta](https://volta.sh/).